 Consult with the current Tutoring Program Director on the selection process for the next academic year’s Tutoring Program Director.

-Solicit applications, hold interviews and hire ato serve for the academic year.
+Solicit applications, hold interviews and hire a Vice Chair to serve for the academic year.

 Consult with the current College Honor Board Chair, the three student members of the Board, and the Dean of the College as per established procedure to select the next academic year’s College Honor Board Chair.

-Appoint one representative to SAAB from each academic department, in conjunction wit the respective department or program chairs.
+Appoint one representative to SAAB from each academic department major and minor, in conjunction wit the respective department or program chairs.

 Prepare and distribute the agenda for all SAAB meetings.